Help Setting Up Trusts in Waco

 A Useful Tool Available to Everyone in Waco, Georgetown & Central Texas

 Trusts are not reserved only for the elderly or extremely wealthy.
-A trust can be a useful tool to control your assets during your lifetime, as well as in dictating how and when they are transferred to the beneficiaries you have selected.
+A trust can be a useful estate planning tool to control your assets during your lifetime, as well as in dictating how and when they are transferred to the beneficiaries you have selected.
 Trusts allow you, the settlor, to create a unique plan for your resources and have the power to make important decisions concerning your assets during your lifetime and beyond.

 Take the initiative.
 Shape your future.
 Contact Rainey & Rainey at (254) 826-8151.